TuanHung1149/CTFWriteup/KashiCTF.md

 ```
 So I try to submit this flag and ez win :v:
-Another way it can also be solved by just find keyword "KashiCTF" in the cmd line:
+Another way it can also be solved by find keyword "KashiCTF" in the cmd line:
 ![image](https://hackmd.io/_uploads/r1flPZjqke.png)